KimberlyW618/Election_Analysis/README.md

   - Jefferson county received 10.5% of the vote and 38,855 number of votes.
   - Denver county received 82.8% of the vote and 306,055 number of votes.
   - Arapahoe county received 6.7% of the vote and 24,801 number of votes.
-- Denver had the largest voter turnout.
+- Denver County had the largest voter turnout.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette